-As expected with continued housing market issues, the issuance of residential permits has slowed significantly since 2006.
-The City is beginning to see a slight increase in the number of new single-family homes being constructed over the last year and staff anticipates this moderate upward trend to continue based upon conversations with people in the residential development business.
-There are approximately 1,300 approved single-family detached residential lots potentially available for future construction in existing and approved subdivisions, including over 1,000 approved subdivision lots that have not yet been recorded.
+The submittal of applications for residential permits has remained relatively slow since 2006 when compared to 2006 and earlier.
+The City is beginning to see a slight increase in the number of new single-family homes being constructed over the last two years and staff anticipates this moderate upward trend to continue based upon conversations with people in the residential development business.
+There are approximately 1,200 approved single-family detached residential lots potentially available for future construction in existing and approved subdivisions, including nearly 1,000 approved subdivision lots that have not yet been recorded.